ROUNDDOWN Function in Excel

-- If the 2nd parameter i.e. num_digits is zero then, the number is rounded down to the nearest integer number in the ROUNDDOWN function in excel.
+- If the second parameter, num_digits, is zero, then the number is rounded down to the nearest integer number in the ROUNDDOWN function in Excel.

-- If the 2nd parameter i.e. num_digits are greater than zero then, the number is rounded down to the number of decimal digits mentioned in the ROUNDDOWN excel function.
+- If the second parameter, num_digits, is greater than zero, then the number is rounded down to the number of decimal digits mentioned in the ROUNDDOWN Excel function.

-- If the 2nd parameter i.e. num_digits are less than 0, the then number is rounded down to the left of the decimal point in the ROUNDDOWN function.
+- If the second parameter, num_digits, is less than 0, the then number is rounded down to the left of the decimal point in the ROUNDDOWN function.

-This has been a guide to ROUNDDOWN Function in Excel.
-Here we learn how to use ROUNDDOWN function along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to ROUNDDOWN Function in Excel.
+Here, we discuss using the ROUNDDOWN function, Excel examples, and a downloadable template.
+You may also look at these useful functions in Excel: –